Interpreting the Holidays Act with KeyPay: 2 employee scenarios

 Breaking down the complexities

 - Josh works 4 days a week for different hours on different set days, but he applies for sick leave over a 2 week period.
-The payroll manager must interpret how many days within this period Josh should be using as sick days
+The payroll professional must interpret how many days within this period Josh should be using as sick days

 - A public holiday lies on one of Josh’s usual working days during his ‘sick’ period.
 As per NZ legislation, if an employee takes sick leave on a public holiday, the day should not be deducted from the leave entitlement.
 So, the payroll manager must account for this public holiday and ensure it isn’t deducted from Josh’s sick leave balance